seducingthedragon/pabtso/README.md

 ---

 ## Zero-Tolerance Policy
-Any member found to be involved in hateful action against groups _(or individuals therein)_ for shared, immutable characteristics - _by which they're defined_ - shall be permenantly removed from the Society of Friends.<br />
+Any member found to be involved in hateful action against groups _(or individuals therein)_ for shared, immutable characteristics - _by which they're defined_ - shall be permenantly removed from the Seducing The Dragon.<br />

 #### _This is your ONLY warning._
 _**No exceptions.**_<br />